Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

 Assume that the $\bOIES$ instance $\oieS$ contains an $\bVoidError$ instance or the intersection of the $\A$(4th elements) of all operands is non-empty.
-Then, by Step 1 of Definition~\ref{def:OPs.Add}, the result of the complete sequential addition for any index order is set to $\voidError$.
-Since $\voidError$ is the unique instance of type $\bVoidError$, both operations yield the same result, namely $\voidError$.
+Then, by Step 1 of Definition~\ref{def:OPs.Add}, the result of the $\oplus|_{\alpha}^{\beta}$ for any index order is $\voidError$.
 By Property~\ref{prop:OPs.Permu.void}, $\voidError$ is permutationally equivalent via any permutation matrix to itself.
-Therefore, in this case, the two results of complete sequential addition are permutationally equivalent.
+Therefore, in this case, the two results of $\oplus|_{\alpha}^{\beta}$ are permutationally equivalent.